What does heartbeat development look like at 6 weeks IVF pregnancy?

 Your First Ultrasound - What Happens in That Room

 You've thought about this meeting a hundred times.
 Now it's here.
-Let's go over exactly what will happen so that you aren't surprised by anything.
+Your IVF ultrasound at 6 weeks is one of the most important moments of the journey, so let's go over exactly what will happen so that you aren't surprised by anything.

 What the Scan Will Look For